deanwampler/Contract4J5/contract4j5/README.txt

 and change the environment variable definitions to point to appropriate locations for your environment.
 Or, you can define the appropriate environment variables in your environment and use the build.xml ant script directly.

+To use Contract4J in your own projects, add the jar to your class path and add a binary weaving step to your build, if you are not already using the AspectJ "ajc" compiler to compile your Java and AspectJ sources.
+To see how to do a binary weaving step, consult the Ant build files in the distribution, in particular, the "test" target and dependencies.
+The "compile.test" target uses javac to compile the JUnit test code.
+The "project-test.jar" target uses ajc to do binary weaving, where the compiled class files are read by ajc, aspects are woven into them (the "aspectpath" option to ajc) and the contract4j5-test.jar file is output.
+The ant/targets.xml defines the "binaryWeaveTemplate" used for this process.

+To see the ajc command in action, invoke ant with the option -Dbuild.compiler.verbose=true which will cause ajc to print the command-line options used.
+Look for the output that is part of the compile.test target.
+This output may be easier to understand than trying to understand the ant files!

 The distribution has the following structure.
 In the "contract4j5" directory, you will find the following: